|

 Reilly 224 N.Y.
 90, 96; Gangi v.
 Fraudus,

-Court is under duty to make plain to the jury its
+supra), and the Court is under duty to make plain to the jury

 None of these doctrines were charged, instead the Court and

-admission of guilt by the defendant.
-The Law prohibits
+confession or admission of guilt by the defendant.
+The Law

-months after Mrs. Wirschning’s last repeated statement of her doctor
+Wirschning’s last repeated statement of her doctor treated

 injuries; which are identical to the doctor treated injuries